dedetok/java-megaraidsas-to-mysql/README.md

 Log file can be found at /root/java/jigmmegaraid.log

-To display in web, put raidinfo.php and raidinfodetail.php in any web folder.
+You need to install php, php mysql and web application (e.q apache2) to display mega raid status in web.
+After you all required software, put raidinfo.php and raidinfodetail.php in any web folder.
 For example /var/www/html/.

     This program is free software: you can redistribute it and/or modify